cblakedev/FlixDB-Server/README.md

 - https://flixdb-client.herokuapp.com/

 ### Demo Login
-The demo login below is used to demo the project without having to registe.
+The demo login below is used to demo the project without having to register.
 - **username:** 1@test.com
 - **password:** Password1!